 If you are planning to keep the urn safe and sound at home, choose a spot that is out of reach from mishaps and the hands of little children or pets.

 With this option, you can choose whichever style and material you prefer.

 Check out the wide range of urns available online.

-If you have chosen to bury the cremated remains of a loved one, the cemetery will provide the best list of requirements.
+If you have chosen to bury the cremated remains of a loved one, a cemetery will be able to provide the information you need.
 Green cemeteries will only allow biodegradable urns, and if you are working with a traditional cemetery, ground burial requires urns made of wood, metal, or bronze.

 Further, some cemeteries may require a vault that will protect the urn and keep the ground from collapsing.
 Check with your cemetery before proceeding.